 More expensive

-Although, prices of overall EVs have met a drop and cost fleet owners approx $30k to $40k.
-Still, they’re usually considered costly because of the battery replacement, which is needed more than once for a lifetime.
+However, prices of overall EVs have met a drop and cost fleet owners approximately $30k to $40k.
+Still, they’re usually considered costly because of the battery replacement, which is needed more than once in a lifetime.
 Comparatively more affordable options like the Nissan Leaf, Kona, and Hyundai are recommended by us.

 One can count model options on fingers!